adrien-cuisse/stdlib-c/README.md

 # stdlib-c
-C standard library remade for fun
-Actually working on linux X64
+C standard library remade for fun, actually working on linux x64

 ## Iteration 1
-Wrote a function in assembly, called it in C, examined with GDB what is sent in which register Implemented system calls from that
+Wrote a function in assembly, called it in C, examined with GDB what is sent in which register

+Implemented system calls from that

 ## Iteration 2